marcosrego-web/Mr.Dev./README.md

 Mr.Dev. starts with categories because some *content display plugins* and *CMS* do not highlight categories as much as posts/articles.
 But that could be practicle for a better organization, structure, search engine optimization and a better understanding of the front and backoffice from clients and users.

-This widget makes it easier and faster to have websites structured in ways such as:\
+This widget/module makes it easier and faster to have websites structured in ways such as:\
 *Page/Menu with categories > Category page with posts/articles > Post/Article*